Apple M2 Pro 10-Core vs Xeon E3120

 Pros & cons summary

-Apple M2 Pro 10-Core has a 1447.3% higher aggregate performance score, an age advantage of 14 years, and a 800% more advanced lithography process.
+Apple M2 Pro 10-Core, on the other hand, has a 1443.5% higher aggregate performance score, an age advantage of 14 years, and a 800% more advanced lithography process.

 The Apple M2 Pro 10-Core is our recommended choice as it beats the Xeon E3120 in performance tests.